 “Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God.”

-We come today to one of the most difficult verses in the Bible to interpret, no matter what theological viewpoint one may approach it.
+We come today to one of the most challenging verses in the Bible to interpret, no matter what theological viewpoint one may approach it.
 The problem phrase is, “and he cannot sin.”

 Some teach that a Christian can reach a point of sinless perfection where he does not sin again.
 It is possible from this view not to commit even one act of sin.
 John already argued against this view in 1:6,8,10; 2:1-2.

 Others teach that this verse refers to only willful sins.
 A Christian cannot commit deliberate sins.
 He might slide into sin unintentionally, but he cannot go into sin deliberately.
 Neither of these two interpretations is true to this text.